 As far as Puma’s marketing goes, the Future can be worn without the laces.
 Whether it is viable or not as a laceless pair is another question.
 Most players would like more lockdown, but if you have wide feet it can feel ok to wear without laces.

-Six Things to Know About the Future Ultimate:
+Seven Things to Know About the Future 7 Ultimate:

-- At less than £200, one of the most affordable top-end football boot; get the low-cut for more value-for-money experience
+- At £210, one of the most affordable top-end football boot; get the low-cut for more value-for-money experience

-- Mesh-based forefoot plus knitted collar and compression tongue
+- Mesh-based upper plus knitted collar and compression tongue

-- Added 3D textures for ball grip and control
+- Added 3D PWRPRINT textures for ball grip and control

 Puma Future Z 1.4